dkz2r/latex-novice-academic-publishing/episodes/15-loading-and-manipulating-data.md

 ```

 We'll also need some data to work with.
 We'll use some simple CSVs that contain data about GDP
 per capita and life expectancy from the past 50 years.
-You can download the data from
+You can [download the
-[here](/files/gapminder_data_tidy.zip).
+data](/files/gapminder_data_tidy.zip) from this website.
 Unzip the file and place the contents in you project directory.

 Your directory should look like this: